30 Best Historical Romance Books To Sweep You Off Your Feet

 A Kingdom of Dreams follows the fiery and fiercely independent Jennifer Merrick, a proud Scottish beauty, and Royce Westmoreland, the enigmatic English knight who becomes her unwilling captor.
 Jennifer’s unwavering spirit and determination are matched only by Royce’s strength and charm.
 But beneath their fiery exchanges and undeniable attraction lies a deeper connection that neither can deny.

-McNaught’s enchanting tale transports readers to a world filled with knights in shining armor, damsels in distress, and odd-defying loves.
-Amid the turbulent backdrop of medieval England, A Kingdom of Dreams weaves a captivating tapestry of desire, danger, and destiny.
+McNaught’s weaves a captivating tapestry of desire, danger, and destiny that transports readers to a world filled with knights in shining armor, damsels in distress, and odd-defying loves.

 Pride and Prejudice by Jane Austen